linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/IV - DCF Models (Chapters 13-16).md

 # ILLUSTRATION 14.3: Capital Expenditure, Depreciation, and Growth Rates

 Assume you have a firm that is expected to have earnings growth of  $20\%$  for the next five years and  $5\%$  thereafter.
-The current earnings per share is  $2.50.
-Current capital spending is$ 2.00, and current depreciation is 1.00.
+The current earnings per share is  \$2.50.
+Current capital spending is\$ 2.00, and current depreciation is 1.00.
 If we assume that capital spending and depreciation grow at the same rate as earnings and there are no working capital requirements or debt:

 Earnings in year 5 = 2.50 \times (1.20)^{5} \6.22